-Prior to and during an excavation the Liberty University excavation permit will have to be completed.
+Prior to and during an excavation the Liberty University Excavation Permit will have to be completed.
 This form covers general information about the excavation, preparation for the excavation, hazard control and elimination, PPE being utilized, soil classification, atmospheric testing when required, acceptance of responsibility and authorization and the excavation inspection log.
+See Appendix A or Environmental Health and Safety Forms on the EHS Website.